A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Convergence Analysis

-From Theorem~\ref{theorem:weight_error_bound} and its proof, we can see that the first term in~\eqref{eq:weight_error_bound} is related to the variance of $\omega_t^n$.
+The proof of Theorem~\ref{theorem:weight_error_bound} is based on analyzing the unique statistical properties of the possibly cutoff participation interval $S_n$ obtained in Algorithm~\ref{alg:weight-computation}.
+The first term of the bound in~\eqref{eq:weight_error_bound} is related to the variance of $\omega_t^n$.
 This term increases linearly in $K$, because when $K$ gets larger, the minimum number of samples of $S_n$ that are used for computing $\omega_t^n$ gets smaller, thus the variance upper bound becomes larger.
-The second term in~\eqref{eq:weight_error_bound} is related to the bias of $\omega_t^n$, which measures how far $\Expectbracket{\omega_t^n}$ departs from the desired quantity of $\sfrac{1}{p_n}$.
+The second term of the bound in~\eqref{eq:weight_error_bound} is related to the bias of $\omega_t^n$, which measures how far $\Expectbracket{\omega_t^n}$ departs from the desired quantity of $\sfrac{1}{p_n}$.
 Since $0<p_n\leq 1$, this term decreases exponentially in $K$.
 This result \textit{confirms the bias-variance tradeoff} of $\omega_t^n$ that we mentioned earlier.

-By choosing $K$ to be an appropriate sublinear function of $T$, we can get a desirable convergence rate when $T$ is sufficiently large, as shown in the following corollary of Theorem~\ref{theorem:weight_error_bound}.